hecklab/pLink-results-analysis/README.md

 \*correspondence: Wei Wu, wu_wei@immunol.a-star.edu.sg or w.wu1@uu.nl

 ## Instructions for use

 ### Environment
+The code is embedded in a jupyter notebook which can be executed in several enviourments, in jupyter lab for example.\
+Make sure that an R kernel is available to run the notebook.
-The code is embedded in RMarkdown documents, one per analysis.
-RStudio (https://rstudio.com, no affiliation) is a convenient environment for "knitting" these documents, to create HTML or PDF output.
-The following packages need to be installed in R:
+The following packages need to be installed in the R:
 * tidyverse
-* ggpubr
-* reshape2
-* stringr
-* colorspace
-* ggforce
-* RColorbrewer
-* VennDiagram
-* psych
+* docstring (for rendring function documentation)

-### Obtain the markdown documents
+### Obtain the notebook and functions
-To obtain these documents, use git (available in RStudio as well) to download ('clone') the documents, or simply download the files as a zip file.
+To obtain these documents, use git to download ('clone') the documents, or simply download the files as a zip file from the web interface.
 The URL for cloning, or the link to download the zip, are availabe under the green "Code" button above the file listing.
-We have added a project file for convenience, so you can double-click it to open the project in RStudio.

 ### Obtain the data
-No data (MaxQuant output .txt files) is available in this repository, it needs to be downloaded from the Pride archive.
+No data (pLink output files) is available in this repository, it needs to be downloaded from the Pride archive.
-From there, obtain the MQ_output_txt.zip file and extract it in the same directory as the markdown documents.
-The scripts will locate the required .txt file in the subfolder and load all necessary libraries.
-Second, open the .Rmd file you are interested in and 'knit' the document.
-The scripts will generate the plots used in the above mentioned paper.
+From there, obtain the ### files which are refered to in the notebook.

+### Notes
+* The frunctions assume that the fasta file used to search in pLink has the protein names in a uniprot format (sp|ACCESSION|NAME), while contaminants are not.
+* The renumber functions assumes that the fasta file used to search in pLink was modified to remove signal peptides.
+These functions readjust the numers to keep the uniprot numbering in place.